robert-pat/force-system-solver/status.md

 - Move panics + eprintln!() to the error type
 - Good feedback / error messages for processing programs
 - program startup / user experience
+- recover from unnecessary info missing (e.g. nothing for weight defined) with defaults
+- write a good README
+- prep this to be an actual git repo